derekray311511/derekray311511/README.md

 👨‍🎓: I'm a graduate student at **National Yang Ming Chiao Tung University**.
 🖥️: I’m currently learning about Autonomous Vehicle and Deep Learning.
 💃: I like dancing with my friends!
 🐦: Start coding in my first year in college.
-It's a little bit late, but Malcolm S.Forbes said, "It's never too late to learn something."
+It's a little bit late, but Malcolm S.Forbes said, "It's never too late to learn."
 <br>

 Skills